carlaiau/flatten-the-curve/readme.md

 The ability to compare your own countries current case level and see how another country's infection has spread from a similar level seems to "click" for a lot of people, and therefore motivate change.

-The site has had over 1,000 visits in two days, and often has 10 - 30 people active at any given time.
+The site has had over 1,000 visits in two days, and often has 10 - 30 people active at any given time, so hopefully we can create some impact.

-This should increase substantially if we can:
-  - Convincingly present supporting evidence
-  - Gets shared organically through friends and family
-  - Picks up traction with some pulic figure or agency
+I understand that the comparisons/projections are not the best way of looking at the outbreaks and could let to incorrect outcomes, so I am actively working on getting data reformulated into culmulative confirmed / death so they can be used on the log graphs that are commonly seen.
+These graphs will replace what is currently getting output on the index.

 Because the site is statically generated we have zero infrastructure costs.
 This is just a conversion of our time into potentially saved lifes by avoiding healthcare system overload.